chantzos/__/README.md

 This is a very first draft of a proper README.

 ## Introduction
+This project is a prototype of some ideas of a way to interact with a computer.
+It is implemented in S-Lang programming language with some of C code.

 For now this project can be useful to:
  - S-Lang programmers or to those who like to make themselves a favor and want to
 migrate to a powerfull, fast, efficient, super easy interpreted language and who they
 could get some code or ideas or hack in an existing codebase
  - vi[m], shell, text mode lovers, who might find an interface design|prototype
 to implement it into their favorite language

+Obviously it's not for (so to say) production environments (nor it meant to be or it should
+ever be), as it's quite idiosycratic,  but mainly because it quite probably contains
+unsafe C code (on which I'm not in a position to control).
+However is a quite productive environment as it is designed (or it was intented) to be
+easy to use (guide you by a customized readline interface), but also easy to extent
+by writing all kind of personal functions, under a spartan and common to all, ala vi(m)
+interface.

+The end intention and ambition (of this application) is to get (at some point and with
+no excuses)  total control of the computer, that means code that can handle

+  - the startup and the end (functional code about the login and the cleanup already
+written in the previous api)
+  - interface consistency either under VT consoles or under X graphical environment (this implies of course and a built in managment for both) (as of 15 May there is ready
+for commiting a first working prototype of window manager)
+  - system managment (the primitive functions already implemented)
+  - application managment (that means even how and which they will start up)
+  - application interactivity (this already is handled)
+  - at least primitive needs (which means at least email and internet stuff (this is
+the hardest part because of the unfriendly web environment, which is written in a
+way that makes hard to use it for what it was meant to be))

 ## History
 So, this project started for self educating - and for quite a long time belonged